 Trump attends Hamptons fundraiser hosted by using warm dog wealthy person

 As for translation apps that can be overly literal in the face of idiomatic phrases?
-Waygo has a unique function, solely for food, that gives up snapshots of your translated phrase or phrase alongside the textual content, so you understand that “strawberry shifting perry” — as translated from Japanese into English — is really just a glass of juice.
-Bonus: Most of Waygo’s capabilities are offline via default, so there’s no need to worry about roaming overages.
-All this makes it well really worth the rate tag, which begins at $7.99.
+Waygo has a unique function, solely for food, that gives up snapshots of your translated word or phrase alongside the textual content, so you understand that “strawberry shifting perry” — as translated from Japanese into English — is just a glass of juice.
+Bonus: Most Waygo’s capabilities are offline via default, so there’s no need to worry about roaming overages.
+All this makes it well worth the rate tag, which begins at $7.99.

 Sign up for Evening Brief